- Academics: Undergraduate + Graduate

 Plagiarism is the use of someone else’s ideas or language without acknowledging that they were not created by you.
 This definition applies to ideas, words and unusual structures regardless of where you find them—in a book, on a webpage, in an email.
 Whenever you include another person's information or wording in a document, you must acknowledge the source and include a citation that will tell your readers where you obtained it—otherwise you are guilty of plagiarism.

-Plagiarism is intellectual theft--plagiarism.
+Plagiarism is sometimes seen as intellectual theft--plagiarism.

 Accidental plagiarism usually occurs because we do not understand the cultural conventions of academic writing and citation.
 In most western countries, and certainly in the United States, there is a very real sense that writers own their ideas and the words they use to express those ideas.
 As John R. Edlund explains in “What Is ‘Plagiarism’ and Why Do People Do It?”: